gltchvyr/gltchvyr/README.md

 <br>
 # Gl!tch 🫀😈🌀

-I build, break, patch, and occasionally summon useful things from the void.
+I build, break, patch, and summon useful things from the void.

 ## What I do
 - Code, experiments, and weird little systems